by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 On the second day, Carmen deteriorated rapidly.
 She was “frequently vomiting and defecating on herself, her bedding, and on the floor.”
 Still, after two days she had not been medically assessed by jail staff.

 Carmen was finally summoned to the infirmary on the third day.
 She appeared to walk in a sluggish manner and looked pale and sickly.
-The federal lawsuit filed by her estate claimed she received only a “cursory assessment” and was “sent back to her cell without any ...
+The federal lawsuit filed by her estate claimed she received only a “cursory assessment” and was “sent back to her cell without any medication ...

 The U.S. Department of Justice (DOJ) issued a letter in May 2015 that described the findings of an investigation which concluded two jails in Hinds County, Mississippi were violating prisoners’ rights.
 The county has since entered into a settlement agreement that implements a number of reforms in its jail system.